Amr006/Backend_Assignment/readMe.md

 ## Installation
 1. Clone this repository to your local machine.
 2. Install dependencies using `npm install`
-3. Add the .env file that includes your mongodb_url you can see example in .sample.env
+3. Add the .env file that includes your MONGODB_URL you can see example in .sample.env

 ## Running the Server
 To start the server, follow these steps: